Skip to main content

 EEA nationals with pre-settled status

-EU Pre-settled status is the equivalent of leave to remain within the United Kingdom with certain conditions attached.
+EU pre-settled status is the equivalent of leave to remain within the United Kingdom with certain conditions attached.

 An individual with pre-settled status may apply for settled status after showing that they have been in the United Kingdom for 5 continuous years.

-• a worker or
+• a worker or someone with retained worker status

-• self-employed person,
+• a self-employed person

-• the permanent right to reside and
+• someone with a permanent right to reside

 • were exercising treaty rights as at 31 December 2020 and

-• continue to be exercising treaty rights when they present as homeless.
+• continue to be exercising treaty rights when they present as homeless

 EEA nationals who arrived on or after 1 January 2021